BE3319

 Sex:

 Notes: green/brown cylindrical lowers, wavy leaf margins.
-Highland
+Highland.

 EPe